"Kyoto Gyoen National Garden" is a popular place for both children and adults to relax.

 A type of weeping cherry tree named after the appearance of thin threads running through it.

-In connection with this "Konoe no Itozakura" there are many cypress trees planted in the park.
+In connection with this "Konoe no Itozakura (cherry blossom)" there are many cypress trees planted in the park.

 The Konoe family was the head of the Gosekke (five top Fujiwara families whose members were eligible for the positions of Sessho and Kanpaku), an important family that produced many Sessho (regent) and Kanpaku (chief adviser to the Emperor) by the end of the Edo period.